Almaty Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure from Kazakhstan.
-Must have at least one blank page for entry stamp.
+Must be valid for at least three months beyond intended departure.

 Migration Card